QuillPusher/QP_Drafts/baidyanath/numba.md

 Numba can provide for specific functions.

-This is challenging since three entities (C++, cppyy, and Numba) that communicate differently need to work together, leading to a a more strict set of restrictions.
+This is challenging since three entities (C++, cppyy, and Numba) that communicate differently need to work together, leading to a stricter set of restrictions.

 For now, Numba supports primitive types and some class types in C++, but support for other core C++ features (e.g., reference types) is still in the works.

 ### Long Term Outlook

-Working with cppyy, Numba can look into C++ code.
+Working with cppyy, Numba also work with C++ code.
 This enables a whole new understanding of how two languages can work together.
 If an optimizer can see the same representation coming from both, Numba and C++, it can optimize it a lot better.